rytis-paskauskas/TCPCam/README.md

 A simple Linux client (in C) is provided for testing purposes.

 ## Hardware requirements
+- ESP32-CAM board (with camera sensor).
-- ESP32-CAM board.
-It is possible to build for ESP32 boards without camera support using one of two provided test builds
+  It is possible to build for other ESP32 boards without camera support.
 - Wifi connection and (optionally) Internet
 - 5V or 3.3V power source (5V, if applicable for a board, works better with WiFi).